-“Social distancing and remaining two-metres apart at all times limits the opportunity for droplets to reach each other, and along with regular, thorough handwashing, is one of the best things each and every one of us can do.”
+“Social distancing and remaining two-metres apart at all times limits the opportunity for droplets to reach each other.
+Along with regular, thorough handwashing, is one of the best things each and every one of us can do.”

 The very nature of health work often requires staff and patients to work in close proximity to each other.
 The Trust is therefore appealing to the public to make this close working for staff as safe as possible.

 Deepak continued: “Our Trust is made up of key workers, whether they be front line or support staff.
 It is vital that we can continue to come to work to do our bit to help the country.
 We need the public to help us by doing their bit to limit the opportunities this virus has to spread.

 “So remain at home unless necessary, self-isolate completely if you have any symptoms.
 Wash your hands often and maintain the two metre distance while out.